phonopy/phonopy/doc/setting-tags.rst

 increasing the density of the sampling mesh. ``-p`` option can be used together to plot the thermal propreties.

-Phonon frequencies have to be calculated in THz and this is the default setting of phonopy.
-However as a special case when unit conversion factor is specified using ``FREQUENCY_CONVERSION_FACTOR`` tag, careful attention is required.
+Phonon frequencies in THz, which is the default setting of phonopy, are used to obtain the thermal properties, therefore physical units have to be set properly for it (see :ref:`calculator_interfaces`.)

 The calculated values are
 written into ``thermal_properties.yaml``.
 The unit systems of free